✨ Apply now through Clearing - call our dedicated hotline on 01522 583698! ✨

 Here at Lincoln Bishop in Lincoln, we ensure you have close support and contact with your tutors and, with small group sizes, you’ll always get the support and feedback you need on your course.
 We also know how important it is to experience a real working environment so, through work placements and other projects, you’ll be equipped for whichever career path you may choose after your degree.
 With research-informed teaching and research-active staff, you’ll receive scientific training and gain an in-depth understanding of the nature of the subject, at the same time as applying your knowledge and theory to real-life.

-Currently undergoing British Psychological Society (BPS) accreditation.
+British Psychological Society (BPS) accredited.

 Scheduled Teaching Hours